Kate Beckinsale Is Riveting in Amazon’s New Drama Series ‘The Widow’

 If you put this on your binge list, do it for the performances.
 Hopefully “The Widow” gives Beckinsale the momentum to start defining herself as an actress of deeper roles.
 She is the best element here, the rest is another drama reminding us of terrible things, but doing nothing more than just gazing.

-“The Widow” season one premieres March 1 on Amazon.
+“The Widow” season one begins streaming March 1 on Amazon.